FusionAuth/fusionauth-site/site/_posts/2020-10-05-how-to-migrate-user-data-centralized-auth-system.md

 This code does three main tasks.
 First, it checks some headers to ensure only authorized callers can access it.
 This endpoint essentially opens up your user data, so it's a good idea to ensure no unauthorized access.

 Then this code authenticates the user.
 It uses the same `auth` common code that was used way back before "The ATM" was converted to use OAuth (see the [previous post](/blog/2020/10/07/updating-crufty-php-application) for more details).
-This method reaches into the database for many applications.
+This method reaches into the database, finds the user, and ensures their password is correct.
 At this point, you may want to consider updating the user record in the old datastore to mark the user as migrated.
 Doing so helps with data debugging, should it be needed.

 Finally, the PHP code builds the `$user` object, which will, at the end of the method, be rendered as JSON.
 Again, normally much of this data would be pulled from the user datastore, but for purposes of this post, it is hard coded.